b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sco(s1)
 ```

 Hmm, $r^2$ is bigger for `iceMod1` than `iceMod2`.
-However, there are two
+However, there are
-problems with it: 1) the difference between the coefficients is quite small, and
+two problems with it: 1) the difference between the coefficients is
-2) $r^2$ gets easily inflated by any additional variable in the model.
-And I
+quite small, and 2) $r^2$ gets easily inflated by any additional
-mean any, if you add, let's say 10 random variables to the `ice` data frame and
+variable in the model.
+And I mean any, if you add, let's say 10 random
-put them into model the coefficient of determination will go up even though this
+variables to the `ice` data frame and put them into a model the
+coefficient of determination will go up even though this makes no
-makes no sense (we know their real influence is 0).
+sense (we know their real influence is 0).
 That is why we got an
-improved metrics called the adjusted coefficient of determination.
-This
+improved metrics called the adjusted coefficient of
-parameter (adj. $r^2$) penalizes for every additional variable added to the
+determination.
+This parameter (adj. $r^2$) penalizes for every
-model.
-Therefore the 'noise' variables will lower the adjusted $r^2$ whereas
+additional variable added to our model.
+Therefore the 'noise'
+variables will lower the adjusted $r^2$ whereas only truly impactful
-only truly impactful ones will be able to raise it.
+ones will be able to raise it.

 ```jl
 s1 = """